PoliticalGraveyard.com

 Pratt, Nelson See C. Nelson Pratt

 Pratt, O. C. — of Jo Daviess County, Ill.
-Delegate to Illinois state constitutional convention Jo Daviess County, 1847.
+Delegate to Illinois state constitutional convention from Jo Daviess County, 1847.
 Burial location unknown.

 Pratt, Orville C. — of Oregon.
 Justice of Oregon territorial supreme court, 1848-52.
 Burial location unknown.